 Why This Recipe Works

-- You can also make it vegetarian by adding semi-sweet and crunchy vegetables like zucchini, bell peppers, peapods, carrots, and of course green beans.
+- You can also make a vegetarian version by adding semi-sweet and crunchy vegetables like zucchini, bell peppers, snow peas, carrots, and green beans.

-This red curry green beans recipe is so incredibly fast and easy to make.
-Once you’ve prepped ahead of time, you’ll have a delicious Thai red curry stirfry for dinner in no time!
+This Pad Prik King with red curry and green beans recipe is incredibly fast and easy to make.
+Once you’ve prepped, you’ll have a delicious Thai red curry stirfry for dinner in no time!
 Here are the Pad Prik Khing ingredients you’ll need to make this dish.
-I have also included a picture of all the ingredients below for your reference.
+I have also included a picture of all the ingredients below.

-- For the green beans, you can use almost all types of green beans for this recipe.
+- Long green beans.
+They are also called snake beans.
+Use almost all types of green beans as substitutes for this recipe.
 I’ve used purple string beans, long beans, wax beans, and French green beans.
-Use what you have available to you, the recipe will still be tasty.
+Use any available green beans you have.

 - Thai fish sauce.
 Squid or red boat brands are great with this recipe.